-Given the massive rate of neural learning in babies and toddlers, it is always encouraging to hear how we can advance our young one's ability to learn.
-Anyone who has a child knows there is a lot going on in their little minds, even though we may have no idea what it is?
+Given the massive rate of brain (neural) learning taking place in babies and toddlers, it is always encouraging to hear how we can advance our young one's ability to learn.
+Anyone who has a child will know there's a lot going on in their little minds, even though we may have no idea what it is?
 So, anything that can assist parents in helping their child's development is worth a mention.
 It seems that the sooner, and perhaps clearer, we communicate with our young, the better!

-What is of interest in this study, is the link to animal sounds (language) and human language.
-Makes you wonder what effect the usual sounds we make to babies is, e.g. goo goo ga ga coochy coo etc?
+What is of most interest in this study, is the link to animal sounds (language) and human language.
+Makes you wonder what effect the usual sounds we make to babies is, e.g. goo goo ga ga coochy coo etc. will have on their minds?
 It seems we may just be better talking to babies normally!
-Perhaps reading simple stories could greatly advance their cognitive development?
+Perhaps just reading simple stories could greatly advance their cognitive development?

 I guess, for the sake of making learning simple, the logical, analytical part of a baby's brain doesn't come online until around 5 or 6 and that is what makes them so intriguing, if not downright funny!
 Nevertheless, they are making sense of things one way or another, long before their first breath.
 At birth they have a relatively empty database, if only in terms of context, but, nevertheless, a very effective operating system.
 Parents communicate with their newborns in many ways, of course they use words but the main communication is more instinctive and intuitive.
 For sure the baby doesn't understand the words but it understands tone, inflection etc. This is mostly because of the pre-natal period, where their awareness of the world outside is experienced through their senses, as well as the emotions and feeling received from their mother's emotional states.
 At birth the infant brain is approx. 25% of the volume of the adult brain and reaches around 90% by age 5 or 6.
 It's ability to function logically is, therefore, a collaboration of its environmental and personal experience.
 So, perhaps, starting to talk to and around your baby, asap, may help them make sense, more quickly, of the pre-natal sounds they heard and, in the process, aid cognitive development?